MEiDIK/QuickShot/readme.md

 ## Example of simplest usage:

 Filename will be named from a timestamp.
-Path will default to `/Pictures` in internal storage.
+Path will default to `/Pictures` in saveInternal storage.
 Image format will default to `.JPG`

 ```java